tasmota/docs/docs/Berry.md

 {'bri': 32, 'hue': 300, 'power': true, 'sat': 255, 'rgb': '200020', 'channels': [32, 0, 32]}
 ```

+#### A word on functions and closure

+Berry is a functional language, and includes the very powerful concept of a *closure*.
+In a nutshell, it means that when you create a function, it can capture the values of variables when the function was created.
+This roughly means that it does what intuitively you would expect it to do.

+When using Rules or Timers, you always pass Berry functions.

 ## Loading code from filesystem

-You can upload Berry code in the filesystem and load them at runtime.
-Just be careful to use the `*.be` extensions.
+You can upload Berry code in the filesystem using the ***Consoles - File Upload*** menu and load them at runtime.
+Make careful to use `*.be` extension for those files.

-To load a Berry file, use the `load(filename)` function.
-It takes a filename and must end by `.be` or `.bec`; if the file has no extension '.be' is automatically appended.
+To load a Berry file, use the `load(filename)` function where `filename` is the name of the file with `.be` or `.bec` extension; if the file has no extension '.be' is automatically appended.

-Note: you don't need to prefix with `/`.
-A leading `/` will be added automatically if it is not present.
+!!! note "You don't need to prefix with `/`.
+A leading `/` will be added automatically if it is not present."

 When loading a Berry script, the compiled bytecode is automatically saved to the filesystem, with the extension `.bec` (this is similar to Python's `.py`/`.pyc` mechanism).
 The `save(filename,closure)` function is used internally to save the bytecode.

 If a precompiled bytecode (extension `.bec`) is present of more recent than the Berry source file, the bytecode is directly loaded which is faster than compiling code.
 You can eventually remove the `*.be` file and keep only `*.bec` file (even with `load("file.be")`.

-## Creating a Tasmota driver
+## Creating a Tasmota Driver

 You can easily create a complete Tasmota driver with Berry.